oudirichi/dockerfiles/cpp-alpine/README.md

 # Information
-This image allow you to start a c++ project app with make file.
+This image allow you to start a slim c++ project app with make file.

 # Usage example
 ```